 Records for 1737 show that the tenant at Swardlechorrach was Archibald McNiven and at Swardlemore was Archibald McDonald; Swordlecheil was shared between five men, Angus McDonald (3d), Arch’d McEacharn (1d), Donald Cameron (1½d), Duncan McLauchlan (1d), and Angus Black (½d).

-The Swordle clachans were some time in following, but were finally cleared in 1853.
+The Swordle settlements were finally cleared in 1853.
 In his ‘History of the Highland Clearances’, dated 1914, Alexander MacKenzie described these clearances, quoting evidence submitted to Deer Forest Commission of 1892 and notes of conversations which he had with actual witnesses of the incidents described.
 His account is as follows:

 MacKenzie’s statement that ‘not one of them owed the proprietor a shilling in the way of arrears of rent’ does not stand up to scruptiny.
 These clearances followed a report by Thomas Goldie Dickson acting for the Trustees of Riddell’s Estate, which stated that, in 1851, the Swordle tenants owed over £400 in rent arrears.

-The destruction of the clachans was so thorough that, unlike earlier cleared clachans like Bourblaige, so little was left of the buildings that they are almost invisible today except to the trained eye.
+The destruction of the settlements here was so thorough that, unlike earlier cleared settlements like Bourblaige, so little was left of the buildings that they are almost invisible today except to the trained eye.
 The archaeologists of the Transitions Project have carried out excavations of Swordle Corrach (above) and, more recently, of Swordle Huel, and have found much to support the grim stories of their clearances.

 The census of 1891 shows the effect on the population of the area: the whole Swordle area then had only six families totalling twenty-two people.